 I Found My Obsession.
 When life became unbearable with an OCD’er I discovered my own obsession with golf.

 Stepping Over the Threshold.
 Published in PenBayPilot.com on Feb.
-8, 2014 this is an adaptation from the beginning of a memoir about how my life-long search to belong led me through the obsessive-compulsiveness of a loved one to find meaning in it and the Jewish culture and values that he stood for.
+8, 2014 this is an adaptation from a memoir about how my life-long search to belong led me through the obsessive-compulsiveness of a loved one to find meaning in Jewish-Scandinavian history and the Jewish culture and values that this man stood for.